JF-Cozy/cozy-ui/README.md

 ## React components

-Check out [UI components](https://docs.cozy.io/cozy-ui/react/) to see how to use ready made (p)React components.
+Check out [UI components](https://docs.cozy.io/cozy-ui/react/) to see how to use ready made React components.

 ## Usage

 ### As a Components library

 Add Cozy UI to a dependency to your project.

 ```
 npm install cozy-ui
 ```